After Macron win, EU lawmakers eye swap plan to close Strasbourg seat

 Outgoing French President Francois Hollande chose Lille as the French candidate city to host the EU drugs regulator.
 Macron would have to reverse such a choice, a potentially risky move as France prepares for legislative elections in June.

-Sylvie Goulard, an EU liberal lawmaker who has joined Macron's movement, repeatedly supports having a single Brussels-based seat of the parliament in exchange for headquartering another EU body in Strasbourg, but she declined to comment on the hypothesis of a swap with the EMA.

-Other EU countries would have to approve the EMA's transfer to France, giving up their own ambitions.
-About 40 European cities, from nearly all of the 27 remaining EU states, have put forward their candidacy to host the EMA, with Milan and Vienna seen as the frontrunners.
+Other EU countries would also have to approve EMA's transfer to France, giving up their own ambitions.
+Around 40 European cities, from nearly all 27 remaining EU states, have put forward their candidacy to host EMA, with Milan and Vienna seen as the frontrunners.